zhouston86/portfolio_project/README.md

 This version of the project is built using Docker Compose and Flask.
 You should be able to build the project using "docker compose up -d" from the terminal.
 This will build and run a flask web server, postgres database, and a pgadmin container.

 ## Kubernetes
 The project can also be deployed using kubernetes.
 See "minikube_env_start.txt" on how to start a local minikube environment running the flask application, postgres database, and pgadmin.

-In the next revision of the project, I am working on creating a github actions deployment pipeline to a cloud service provider (Azure).
+## Azure CI/CD
+The Github actions is configured to deploy the project to Azure.
+However the service principle is a GitHub secret that any other contributors would need access to.
+To deploy this in your own Azure environment, you just need to setup AKS with a container node, then create your own secret [using the link here](https://github.com/marketplace/actions/azure-login).

 ## API Reference